VILLASframework/documentation/node/types/File.md

 The @ref node-type-file node-type can be used to log or replay samples to / from disk.

+# Prerequisites {#node-prereq-file}

+This node-type does not have any special library dependencies.

 # Implementation {#node-implementation-file}

 The source code of the node-type is available here: